m227chan/Roomies-App/README.md

 ### Grocery List 🛒

-Team up with your roommates and embrace the convenience of our collaborative grocery list.
+Create a collaborative grocery list with your roommates.
 With Roomies, you can create a combined shopping list, ensuring fewer trips to the store and more time for the things you love.